benko/ocp4-lab-deployment/README.md

 Nexus configuration
 database](https://drive.google.com/file/d/1cXPqnoQEP8mWM9LjEsaA9N5GtjPbu3H0/view).
-It contains the proxy repository definitions for the upstream ``quay.io`` and ``registry.redhat.io`` registries.
+It contains the proxy repository definitions for the upstream ``quay.io`` and ``registry.redhat.io`` registries, and some other minor configuration bits.
 What it does ***not*** contain though, is authentication data which you will have to extract out of your pull secret and feed to it.
 See below for more.

 > NOTE: The configuration database backup does not include container images.
+That is a separate backup called the blob backup, which you will be able to create after the first successful installation.

 Eventually, once you did a connected installation, you can create a backup of Nexus repositories and include that in your future deployments.